kevinfengcs88/nvim/README.md

 - LSP warning still occurring for noice
 - Organize dotfiles (.zsh, .gitconfig, etc.) in preparation for new repo
 - Remove vertical images from waifus folder
+- Change color of relative line numbers to white (more visible)